 Day 4: Wake up early (4 am) and hike to Machu Picchu, guided tour on the lost city of the Incas and in the afternoon train return to Cusco.

-During the Classic Inca Trail we spend three nights full-service camping, meaning that our camp staff will erect and dismantle the tents, cook, and do all camp chores for you: you need only carry your day pack.
-There will also be dining and toilet tents and bowls of warm water are provided both morning and evening for washing with. and last night you spend a small hotel.
+During the Inca Trail tour, we spend three nights full-service camping, meaning that our camp staff will erect and dismantle the double tents, cook, and do all camp chores for you: you need only carry your day pack.
+There will also be dining and toilet tents and bowls of warm water are provided both morning and evening for washing.

-Single Supplement: If you are traveling on your own, and would prefer to share a tent, we'll pair you with another trekker of the same gender and there will not be an extra cost.
+Solo Traveler: If you are traveling on your own, and would prefer to share a tent, we'll pair you with another trekker of the same gender and there will not be an extra cost.
 If you prefer to have a tent to yourself a surcharge of USD 50 will have to be paid.
-If you want an upgrade any service to the train or accommodation or do you want to stay extra night in Machu Picchu, contact us directly to info@tierrasvivas.com for this to be done and confirmed to you.
+If you want an upgrade any service to the train or accommodation or do you want to stay an extra night in Machu Picchu, contact us directly at info@salkantaytrekmachu.com for this to be done and confirmed to you.

 The camping equipment to Inca Trail will be returned to Cusco on day 4th, you need to give to chef the sleeping bag, mattress.